miyasaka-kion/Coconut/README.md

-# This project is not Named yet
+# This project is not named yet

 ## build

 ### Windows

-Run `premake5.lua`.
+Click `GenerateProject.bat`.

 ### MacOS